RobertCordrey/Customer_Churn_Evaluation/README.md

 model_comparison.csv – Comparison of model performance metrics, model_rf_fit.rds – Saved random forest model

-Repository Structure
+Repository Structure:
-├─ README.md
+README.md,
-├─ churn_model_script.R
+churn_model_script.R,
-├─ test_predictions.csv
+test_predictions.csv,
-├─ model_comparison.csv
+model_comparison.csv,
-└─ model_rf_fit.rds
+model_rf_fit.rds

 Inference Example
 The script includes an example showing how to preprocess and score new customers using the saved model.
 This can be adapted for batch scoring or production workflows.